 Each child is eligible to receive one breakfast and one lunch per day, according to federal guidelines.
-It is important that students and parents/guardians understand what constitutes a reimbursable meal, meaning the BAPS Child Nutrition Department will be reimbursed by the USDA.
+It is important that students and parents/guardians understand what constitutes a reimbursable meal, meaning the district's child nutrition department will be reimbursed by the USDA.

-For breakfast: The Child Nutrition Department offers milk, fruit and two servings from either the grains/bread group (cereal, toast, muffins, etc.), from the meat/meat alternate group (meat, eggs, peanut butter, cheese, etc.) or one serving from each.
+For breakfast: The child nutrition department offers milk, fruit and two servings from either the grains/bread group (cereal, toast, muffins, etc.), from the meat/meat alternate group (meat, eggs, peanut butter, cheese, etc.) or one serving from each.
 Juice will not be offered as part of the meal unless it is listed on the menu.
-Students must take three of the four offered food groups for it to be a reimbersable meal.
+Students must take three of the four offered food groups for it to be a reimbursable meal.

-Milk: Under federal guidelines, the Child Nutrition Department offers 1% white milk, skim milk and flavored fat-free milk.
+Milk: Under federal guidelines, 1 percent white milk, skim milk and flavored fat-free milk is offered.

-Grains: All grains offered will be at least 51% whole grain.
+Grains: All grains offered will be at least 51 percent whole grain.

 Students on Free/Reduced meals can choose from any reimbursable lunch line.
 They are not limited to the main line.
 This includes pizza, burger and salad lines at secondary schools.
 However, they must choose enough components to equal a reimbursable meal.